atm8136/atm8136.github.io/aboutme.md

 subtitle: What is this place?
 ---

-My name is John Pierson, I get to do awesome Design Computation and BIM workflows at a place called [EvolveLAB](http://www.evolvebim.com/).
+My name is John Pierson, I get to do **awesome** Computational Design and BIM workflows at a place called [EvolveLAB](http://www.evolvebim.com/).
 This blog is my place to share my Revit and Dynamo findings.

 Please keep in mind: